-This course includes a required field experience of 40 hours in a work setting related to the student's Human Services personal career goals.
+This course includes a required field experience of 40 hours in a work setting related to the student's personal career goals as they are related to the human services major.
 Students keep a journal during the field experience in which they record the events that relate to specific courses in the major and any minors or concentrations they may have completed.
 The field experience becomes the central organizing element of the paper for the course.
 In this paper students are expected to integrate classroom learning with the internship.
-Finally, students give a 30-minute presentation plus a question and answer session in the class.
+Finally, students give a 40-minute presentation plus a question and answer session in the class.